ibrahimzafar/BowTie-Structure-of-Web-Graph/README.md

 # Graphs
-This repository explores some basic blind search algorithms on graphs, such as Breadth First Search and Depth First Search.
+This repository explores the Bow-Tie Structure that is characteristic of many graphs.

+## Author
+You can get in touch with me on <a class="btn-linkedin" href="https://www.linkedin.com/in/ibrahim-zfr/">LinkedIn</a>!

+If you liked my repository, kindly support my work by giving it a ⭐!

+## About this Repository
-It also analyzes the Bow-Tie structure characteristic of many graphs, as shown in the following research papers: https://www.researchgate.net/publication/200111010_Mining_the_Inner_Structure_of_the_Web_Graph http://snap.stanford.edu/class/cs224w-readings/broder00bowtie.pdf http://cs.wellesley.edu/~pmetaxas/Why_Is_the_the_Web_a_Bowtie.pdf
+The following research papers were studied: https://www.researchgate.net/publication/200111010_Mining_the_Inner_Structure_of_the_Web_Graph http://snap.stanford.edu/class/cs224w-readings/broder00bowtie.pdf http://cs.wellesley.edu/~pmetaxas/Why_Is_the_the_Web_a_Bowtie.pdf